-PAINRefresh 2021 is arguably the most comprehensive multi-disciplinary pain workshop worldwide in 2021!
-The workshop will be held over one week and features two streams of topics to cater for different interests.
+PAINRefresh 2022 is arguably the most comprehensive multi-disciplinary pain workshop worldwide in 2022!
+The workshop will be held over one week and delivered as a Hybrid Event with topics catered for different interests.

 The workshop integrates basic science, research outcomes and clinical applications.
 The content is based on the International Association for the Study of Pain’s (IASP) interprofessional core curriculum and the faculty includes experienced clinicians and internationally recognised specialists.